avery-gfs/CS-2/README.md

 - Python (version 3.10 or later) https://www.python.org/downloads
 - A code editor (Visual Studio Code is recommended) https://code.visualstudio.com/Download

-If you install Visual Studio Code, you may want to install:

-- The Python extension from Microsoft https://marketplace.visualstudio.com/items?itemName=ms-python.python
+If you install Visual Studio Code, you may want to install the Python extension from Microsoft https://marketplace.visualstudio.com/items?itemName=ms-python.python.

 ## Grading and Workload